sertit/eoreader/docs/sar.md

 For resolutions not available in this document, we are using the pixel spacing given by the constellation's provider.
 Complex data are **always** converted back to ground range to be used, so the complex resolution is **never** used by EOReader.

-The default pixel size of GRD bands is not the same as the product resolution! (i.e. pixel size of 10m with a resolution of 20m for Sentinel-1 IW data)
+The default pixel size of GRD bands is different from the product resolution! (i.e. pixel size of 10 m with a resolution of 20 m for Sentinel-1 IW data)

 ```{warning}
 ⚠ Pay attention that for a pixel spacing of 10 meters and a rg x az resolution of 23m, objects under 23m won't be resolved !